Lasting Impressions - with Hannah Lamb,2018,Stitch:Print:Weave Press

 Out There, Hive, Claire Wellesley-Smith (2012) (Images and text from Big Lottery / Mind funded project exploring wellbeing through creative engagement with local green spaces)

-Crafting Resilience: Textile heritage projects and wellbeing in post-industrial communities.Cultural Heritage for Mental Health, Ghent, Belgium, November 2018
+Crafting Resilience: Textile heritage projects and wellbeing in post-industrial communities.Cultural Heritage for Mental Health, Ghent, Belgium, November 2018 (a blog post about this presentation here)

 The Red Bed - Textile and Place - Manchester Metropolitan University, The Whitworth Gallery, April 2018